ga-wdi-lessons/ruby-oop/readme.md

 ## You Do: The OOP Process (10 minutes / 0:10)

 We've talked quite a bit about object oriented programming as a paradigm, but we haven't talked much about how to break a problem down into object components.
-Let's try one together...

 #### Example: Monopoly